axelfisch/Open-O1/README.md

 🪩Slack：[OpenO1-Slack](https://join.slack.com/t/openo1team/shared_invite/zt-2s55pxob5-lUcOu1zpiZajzFjQv6WZVQ)

 ## 🌈Mission and Vision for future
 Our **Open O1** aims to match the powerful capabilities of the proprietary OpenAI O1 model, empowering the community with advanced open-source alternatives.
-Our model has been developed by curating a set of **O1-style** thought data, which was then used to train both LLaMA and Qwen models.
+Our model has been developed by curating a set SFT data for CoT Activation, which was then used to train both LLaMA and Qwen models.
 This training approach has endowed the smaller models with enhanced long-reasoning and problem-solving capabilities.

 As the Open O1 project progresses, we will continue to push the boundaries of what's possible with large language models.
 Our vision is to create a model that not only achieves O1-like performance but also leads the way in test-time scaling, making advanced AI capabilities accessible to all.
 Through community-driven development and a commitment to ethical practices, Open O1 will be a cornerstone in the advancement of AI, ensuring that the future of technology is open and beneficial to all.
 ## Demo